Last Updated on

-In fact, failure on technical grounds e.g. it was too technically challenging. is the best evidence of a qualifying R&D project!
+In fact, failure on technical grounds e.g. it was too technically challenging. is often some of the best evidence of a qualifying R&D project!

 The tax rules for the R&D tax incentive are designed to cater for situations like this – where a retrospective R&D tax credit claim may be necessary.

 The good news is that a retrospective R&D tax credit claim can be made.
 The rules allow for claims to be made for tax accounting periods ending in the past two years.
 So if you have say a 31 Dec year end – at the time of writing (Sept 2016) – your accounting periods ended 31 Dec 2014 and 31 Dec 2015 are still within time for a retrospective R&D claim.

 The retrospective claim is included in an amended corporation tax return (CT600) and filed online.